How to Choose Prescription Swim Goggles

 If you require corrective lenses to see clearly, you may also want to purchase goggles with prescription lenses for the pool.
 Luckily, there are several companies that manufacture prescription goggles in a variety of styles.
-This guide walks you how to choose the prescription goggles that are best for you.
+This guide walks you through how to choose the prescription goggles that are best for you.

 Prescription goggles come with ready-made spherical lenses of varying strengths known as diopters, or step diopters.
 This type of lens production is similar to the generic reading glasses found in pharmacies: The prescription will be a close match to your own, but may not be as precise as that in the glasses or contact lenses you use every day.
 For use in the water (an already-blurry environment), step diopter prescription glasses are perfectly adequate.
 They are also more widely available and affordable than custom-made prescription goggles from a doctor's office.

 Negative diopter lenses are the most commonly available goggles, and are intended for those with nearsighted or myopic vision.
 Lenses range in diopters from -1.5 to -10.0 and come in increments of 0.5.
 Positive diopter lenses are for farsighted swimmers, and are less common.

 The first step to choosing prescription goggles is determining the diopter strength that most closely matches your current prescription.
 Follow the below steps, or ask your doctor to help you choose the best ones for you.

 Calculate the strength of the diopter you need using this formula:

 1/2 of the cylinder + sphere = diopter strength

 Sphere is the degree of weakness in diopters.
 This is always a negative number for nearsighted people, and a positive number for farsighted.
 Cylinder is the degree of astigmatism in your eye.
 Add half of this number to the sphere to determine diopter strength.